Current student route visa holders

 Applying for Student Route visa extension

 It is very important to keep a note of your visa expiry date.
-This will either be located on your visa inside your passport or on your Biometric Residence Permit (BRP) card.
-We advise you to make a note in your diary approximately 3 months before your visa is due to expire to enable you to make the necessary preparations to either extend your current leave under Student Route, to switch to another Tier of the Points Based System or to make plans to return home, depending on your circumstances.
+We advise you to make a note in your diary approximately 3 months before your visa is due to expire to enable you to make the necessary preparations to either extend your current leave under Student Route, to switch to another valid immigration permission or to make plans to return home, depending on your circumstances.

 Digital Immigration Status